-- INTRODUCTION OF NEW MEMBERS/CALL TO ORDER/ROLL CALL

-- APPROVAL OF JUNE 20, 2022 SPECIAL BOARD MEETING MINUTES

-- Motion to Approve

-- PUBLIC COMMENT ON MATTERS NOT ON THE AGENDA Please limit comments to three minutes each.

-- TREASURER REPORT

-- EXECUTIVE DIRECTOR REPORT

-- OLD BUSINESS

-- NEW BUSINESS

-- AUDIT PRESENTATION: FY 21-22 PCAC FINANCIAL STATEMENTS AND CLIFTON LARSON ALLEN LLP'S REPORT

-- Information Item

-- CITIZEN'S ADVISORY COMMITTEE UPDATE PRESENTATION CAC Chair Phil Hopkins

-- Information Item

-- ANNOUNCEMENTS BY BOARD MEMBERS AND STAFF

-- ADJOURNMENT
+- INTRODUCTION OF NEW MEMBERS/CALL TO ORDER/ROLL CALL - APPROVAL OF JUNE 20, 2022 SPECIAL BOARD MEETING MINUTES - Motion to Approve - PUBLIC COMMENT ON MATTERS NOT ON THE AGENDA Please limit comments to three minutes each. - TREASURER REPORT - EXECUTIVE DIRECTOR REPORT - OLD BUSINESS - NEW BUSINESS - AUDIT PRESENTATION: FY 21-22 PCAC FINANCIAL STATEMENTS AND CLIFTON LARSON ALLEN LLP'S REPORT - o Information Item - CITIZENS ADVISORY COMMITTEE UPDATE PRESENTATION CAC Chair Phil Hopkins - o Information Item - APPROVAL OF A CONTRACT FOR COVERAGE OF ALTADENA TOWN COUNCIL MEETINGS WITH LOS ANGELES COUNTY IN THE AMOUNT OF \$22,000 Recommendation: - Find that the proposed action is exempt from the California Environmental Quality Act ("CEQA") pursuant to State CEQA Guidelines Section 15061(b)(3) (Common Sense Exemption); and - Authorize the Executive Director CEO to enter into a contract with Los Angeles County for coverage of CY2023 Altadena Town Council Meetings in the amount of \$22,000 - Action Item

-Ken Chawkins, President, PCAC Board of Directors

-I HEREBY CERTIFY that this notice, in its entirety, was posted on both the Council Chambers Bulletin Board, Room 247, and the Information Kiosk (in the rotunda area), at City Hall, 100 N. Garfield Ave., Pasadena, CA, in Pasadena Community Access Corporation Suite 101, and a copy was distributed to the Central Library for posting on the 3rd day of February, 2023.

-Liza Rodriguez, Office Administrator
+PCAC FY2024 BUDGET PRESENTATION Information Item ANNOUNCEMENTS BY BOARD MEMBERS AND S STAFF • ADJOURNMENT Ken Chawkins, President, PCAC Board of Directors I HEREBY CERTIFY that this notice, in its entirety, was Room 247, and the Information Kiosk (in the rotunda are Pasadena Community Access Corporation Suite 101, ar posting on the 3 rd day of February, 2023. ea), at City Hall, 100 N. Garfield Ave., Pasadena, CA, in Liza Rodriguez, Office Administrator